-- intense itching, keep pt awake /// female mite burrows into the epidermis and lays eggs - close personal contact (at least 15 min of skin-to-skin contact) with an infected individual. - within a family, infants in playgroups, & through regular nursing of elderly Pts. - \circ Sx after 2 weeks (immune Rx to proteins in the mites), carry 10 adult mites - There may be very few burrows, though the patient has widespread itching. - Distribution \rightarrow fingers, wrists, nipples, abdomen, genitalia, buttocks and ankles. - Itching may persist even after all mites have been eliminated; - itching papules on the scrotum and penis are particularly persistent - $Dx \rightarrow$ several individuals in the same household/institution, affected simultaneously by rash that is intensely itchy at night + widespread popular rash - \circ burrows can be seen (in fingers or genitals), linear palpable ridges with black speck - \circ Scratch by sterile needle \rightarrow microscopy - Scabies in children \rightarrow erythematous cutaneous papules and nodules in the axillae and on the soles of the feet, Classic burrows not seen - Crusted scabies \rightarrow dry scaly skin rashes, immunosuppressed or elderly, hundreds of mites and no itch (week immunity)
+- intense itching, keep pt awake /// female mite burrows into the epidermis and lays eggs - close personal contact (at least 15 min of skin-to-skin contact) with an infected individual. - o within a family, infants in playgroups, & through regular nursing of elderly Pts. - Sx after 2 weeks (immune Rx to proteins in the mites), carry 10 adult mites - There may be very few burrows, though the patient has widespread itching. - Distribution $\rightarrow$ fingers, wrists, nipples, abdomen, genitalia, buttocks and ankles. - Itching may persist even after all mites have been eliminated; - itching papules on the scrotum and penis are particularly persistent - Dx $\rightarrow$ several individuals in the same household/institution, affected simultaneously by rash that is intensely itchy at night + widespread popular rash - o burrows can be seen (in fingers or genitals), linear palpable ridges with black speck - Scratch by sterile needle → microscopy - Scabies in children → erythematous cutaneous papules and nodules in the axillae and on the soles of the feet, Classic burrows not seen - Crusted scabies → dry scaly skin rashes, immunosuppressed or elderly, hundreds of mites and no itch (week immunity) - Mgt - First-line treatment for scabies is 5% permethrin (not available in Jordan) cream left on overnight, two applications 7 days apart.
+Adults apply from the neck downwards; babies/infants apply to all the skin. - Second-line → malathion (lotion), Ivermectin (oral), Benzyl benzoate (available in Jordan)